nbarnum/terraform-proxmox-demo/README.md

 2. Run the `create_ubuntu_cloud_init.sh` script to create an Ubuntu VM template

-    Make sure to review the script, making needed changes for your environment (i.e. changing the default Ubuntu version).
+    Review the script, making needed changes for your environment (i.e. changing the default Ubuntu version).

     ```shell
     $ ssh root@172.20.1.21